Bayesian Network – Characteristics & Case Study on Queensland Railways

-- Linear Dynamic Systems (LDSs) and Kalman Filters
+- Linear Dynamic Systems (LDS) and Kalman Filters

-In the water sprinkler example, the two causes (S and R) compete to explain the observed data.
-The common child W observe that S and R become dependent, even though they are independent.
-This phenomenon is called explaining away because either cause is adequate to explain the fact on W. In grass wet example, the grass is wet at a time and at the same time, it is raining too.
+In the water sprinkler example, the two causes [Sprinkler (S) and Rain (R)] compete to explain the observed data.
+The common child ‘W’ observe that S and R become dependent, even though they are independent.
+This phenomenon is called explaining away because either of the two cause is adequate to explain the fact on W. In wet grass example, the grass is wet at a time and at the same time, it is raining too.
 It reduces the posterior probability.
-This is explaining away as either cause is sufficient to explain the fact on W.

-Top-down or casual reasoning calculates the probability that the grass will be wet if given that it is cloudy.
-In a BN graph, for a node X, top-down reasoning can perform by going through the evidence nodes connected through its ancestor nodes.
+Top-down or casual reasoning calculates the probability that the grass will be wet given that it is cloudy.
+In a BN graph, for a node X, top-down reasoning can be performed by going through the evidence nodes connected through its ancestor nodes.

 Casualty discussions explain the cause and effect of a phenomenon.
-For example, What phenomenon causes what, what are the main factors behind an effect?
-Previously you used to do experiments to deduce casualty in a phenomenon.
-BNs gives a solid mathematical foundation for casualty discussions without an experiment.
+For example – What phenomenon causes what, what are the main factors behind an effect?
+Previously we had to do experiments to deduce casualty in a phenomenon but BNs gives a solid mathematical foundation for casualty discussions without an experiment.

 The Bayes Ball algorithm explains the conditional independence relationships encoded by a BN.
 It states that two sets of nodes A and B are independent given a set C if there is no way for a ball to move from A to B in the graph.

 The water sprinkler example used nodes with categorical values and multinomial distributions.
 The user can also create BNs with continuous-valued nodes.
 The most common distribution for these variables is Gaussian.
-The logistic or softmax distribution use for discrete nodes with continuous parents.
-You can make complex models using multinomial, conditional Gaussians and the logistic distribution.
+The logistic or softmax distribution is used for discrete nodes with continuous parents.
+You can make complex models using multinomial, conditional Gaussian and the logistic distribution.

 By direct graphical models, Temporal models represent a process based on random inputs or variables.
 Temporal models are the directed graphical models of stochastic processes.
 They are also known as Dynamic BNs (DBNs).
-The simplest DBNs are Hidden Markov Models (HMMs), Linear Dynamic Systems (LDSs).
+The simplest DBNs are Hidden Markov Models (HMM) and Linear Dynamic Systems (LDS).
 Temporal models simplify HMMs and LDSs by using states of variables as hidden or observed.

 Circle symbol represents variables having continuous values.
-Square symbol represents variables having discrete values.
+The square symbol represents variables having discrete values.
 Here the HMM unroll for four-time slices.
-Duplication of the body of a loop several times this is called Unrolling.
-The copies used to replace the original body.
+Duplication of the body of a loop several times is called Unrolling.
+The copies are used to replace the original body.
 Duplication of copies is called unrolling factor.

-An LDS has the same topology as an HMM, but it assume to have all the nodes in linear-Gaussian distributions.
+An LDS has the same topology as an HMM, but it assumes to have all the nodes in linear-Gaussian distributions.
 A linear-Gaussian distribution is as follows: